Shantanu45/Viga-Entertainment-Technologies-Internship_Assignemnt/Deform-Surface-OpenGL/README.md

   - **Matetial.cpp and Material.h**

-      Setup for Secular highlights of the materials
+      Setup for specular highlights for the materials

   - **Mesh.cpp and Mesh.h**